AmanDbz1101/Image-Search/README.md

 # Image-Search
-This is a project to find image by giving the text
+This is a project to find image by entering the text